ziadTeama-dev/ziadTeama-dev/README.md

 **Decoder-only Transformer · PyTorch · From Scratch**

-A GPT-style language model implemented from the ground up to explore attention, normalization, autoregressive generation, and language modeling.
+A GPT-style language model built from the ground up to explore multi-head attention, normalization, autoregressive generation, and language modeling.

 [Repository](https://github.com/ziadTeama-dev/gpt-mini-from-scratch)